falon/RBL/README.md

 - email (list of email addresses, useful to Postfix policy over sender email addresses, if you like)
 - domain (list of domains, exportable to rbldns format such as URIBL or SURBL)

 Every list name and key must be unique.
-The field "active" if set to FALSE make the list inexistent.
+If set to FALSE, the field "active" makes the list inexistent.
 The "limit" field configures the maximum number of active members in every list.
 The "bl" field identifies the list as a blocklist (TRUE) or a whitelist (FALSE), but it is quite useless.
 It just helps you to make a sane employ of the list.
 The "depend" field defines constraint through lists.
 For instance, a spam listed item can't be subscribed to a whitelist.